MatteodeDonato/PixelPainter/README.md

 Pixelpainter is an open-source, web-based image editting enviornment.
 It uses the open-source javascript processing API [p5js](p5js.org).

+**Important** Do not adjust the screen size —— it will cause the sliders to be out of place

 ###Requirements
 Link to requirements sheet [here](https://trinityschoolnyc.myschoolapp.com/ftpimages/390/download/download_1789690.pdf)